-Students in Washington State may apply for an Inter-District Transfer Agreement to attend a school in a different school district or may apply for an In-District Variance for attendance in another, non-resident school within the

-Peninsula School District.
+Students in Washington State may apply for an Inter-District Transfer Agreement to attend a school in a different school district or may apply for an In-District Variance for attendance in another, non-resident school within the Peninsula School District.
 Both Inter-District Transfer Agreements and In-District Variances are determined on a space-available basis.
-Refer to the Peninsula School District's website at https://www.psd401.net/about-us/transfer-request for timelines and processes.
+Refer to the Peninsula School District's webpage, Student Transfer Requests for timelines and processes.